learosema/talentbook/CODE_OF_CONDUCT.md

 - Being respectful of differing opinions, viewpoints, and experiences
 - Giving and gracefully accepting constructive feedback
 - Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 - Use inclusive language.
-Refrain from gendered language.
+Refrain from gendered or ableist language.
 - Exercise consideration and respect in your speech and actions.
 - Attempt collaboration before conflict.
 - Refrain from demeaning, discriminatory, or harassing behavior and speech.